Resources are classified into one of the following types:

 - Relationship to humans: citizen science, consulting, local capacity building, open-source, wildlife crime prevention

 While this is meant to be open-access, please cite the directory when using it in your own research or for your own non-commercial purposes.
-A static version of the document is archived through figshare (allowing a DOI to be assigned) in accompaniment of this site (see link below).
+A static version of the document is archived through figshare (allowing a DOI to be assigned) in accompaniment of this site.

 This directory was created by Carly Batist and Gracie Ermi, who continue to maintain it and add resources.
 Feel free to reach out to them with any questions or suggestions regarding the directory!

-- Carly is a PhD Candidate in primatology at the City University of New York (CUNY) Graduate Center in New York City.
-Her dissertation research combines vocal communication and passive acoustic monitoring to understand ruffed lemur behavior and survey their Critically Endangered populations in the southeastern rainforests of Madagascar.
-You can reach her on Twitter, LinkedIn, or through WILDLABS.
+- Carly is a PhD Candidate in primatology at the City University of New York (CUNY)’s Graduate Center.
+Her dissertation research uses passive acoustic monitoring and machine learning to survey Critically Endangered black-and-white ruffed lemur populations in the southeastern rainforests of Madagascar.
+She is also the Science Outreach Coordinator at Rainforest Connection.
+You can reach her on Twitter or LinkedIn.